 Jump to:Page Content

 Dara Kay Cohen is an assistant professor of public policy at the John F. Kennedy School of Government at Harvard University.
-Her research and teaching interests span the field of international relations, including international security, civil war and the dynamics of violence during conflict, and gender and international relations.
-Her current book project examines the variation in the use of sexual violence during recent civil conflicts; the research for the book draws on fieldwork in Sierra Leone, East Timor and El Salvador, where she interviewed more than 200 ex-combatants and noncombatants.
+Her research and teaching interests span the field of international relations, including international security, civil war and the dynamics of violence, and gender and conflict.
+Her book, Rape During Civil War (Cornell University Press, 2016), examines the variation in the use of rape during recent civil conflicts; the research for the book draws on extensive fieldwork in Sierra Leone, Timor-Leste and El Salvador.

-Cohen graduated with an A.B. in political science and philosophy with honors from Brown University in 2001, and served as a paralegal in the Outstanding Scholars Program in the Counterterrorism Section of the U.S. Department of Justice from 2001-2003.
-She received her Ph.D. in political science from Stanford University in 2010.
+Cohen received her Ph.D. in political science from Stanford University and an A.B. in political science and philosophy from Brown University.
+Cohen served as a paralegal in the Outstanding Scholars Program in the Counterterrorism Section of the U.S. Department of Justice from 2001-2003.
 Prior to joining the Kennedy School, she was an assistant professor at the Humphrey School of Public Affairs at the University of Minnesota.

 For a complete list of faculty citations from 2001 - present, please visit the HKS Faculty Research Connection.